olanaso/Leaflet.MeasurePolygon/README.md

 Then, add the plugin code to your project.
 You can find the full code for the plugin in the original question.

-If failed Editable use editable.js from folder libs
+If failed Editable library use editable.js from folder *libs*

 ## Usage